 Our Leadership Team

-Leadership Team
+NAMI Jacksonville Leadership Team

-Photo of Suzanne Mailloux
+Photo of Tammy Daniel

-Executive Director
+Suzanne Mailloux, Executive Director

 As Executive Director for NAMI Jacksonville, Suzanne is responsible for coordinating all aspects of NAMI Jax that enable us to fulfill our mission: advocating for, and providing education and support to those living with mental health conditions.